yi-guo/coding-interview/README.md

 coding-interview
 ================

-A collection of coding interview questions and solutions
+A collection of coding interview questions and solutions.